-These wise and influential thoughts might seem contradictory to each other, but the very second glance will tell you they are actually very compatible.
+These wise and influential thoughts might seem contradictory to each other, but the very next glance will tell you they are actually quite compatible.

 But he was even more than that.
 He was a great psychologist.
 Cars are bought by people.
-In order to sell to them, you have to realize what those people need today, and even more so – what they will need tomorrow.
-It means not only reading customers’ minds, but going even further – making up their minds and having them love you for it.
+In order to sell anything, you have to realize what those people need today, and even more so – what they will need tomorrow.
+It means not only reading customers’ minds but going a step further – making up their minds and having them love you for it.

 That’s what marketing has been doing for the past century.

-That’s what digital marketing has almost made into an art form in the course of the past decade.
+That’s why digital marketing has almost been made into an art form in the course of the past decade.

 Business owners in the automotive industry often have this impression that they will sell no matter what.
 People drive cars.
 Cars need maintenance, and always will.
 There’s no deeper philosophy to it, it may seem.